Aevoreth/abc-music-manager/docs/user/settings/set-playback-relays.md

 ## Why relays?

 Broadcasting Set Play state to assistants uses a small **Cloudflare Worker** WebSocket relay.
-Each bandleader can deploy their own worker (free tier is typically sufficient for band use).
+Each bandleader can deploy their own worker (free tier is more than sufficient for even heavy band usage).

 ---